UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Query Algorithms

-If we do not treat the underlying public transit algorithm as a black box, we can further improve practical performance by omitting the construction of the temporary graph~$\transferGraph''$.
-Instead of adding edges from~\source to stops~\astop, we can directly initialize the tentative arrival times used by most public transit algorithms with~$\departureTime+\distance(\source,\astop)$.
-Instead of adding edges to~\target, we try to update the tentative arrival time at the target with the arrival time at~\astop plus~$\distance(\astop,\target)$~whenever the arrival time at~\astop is updated.
+If the public transit algorithm is not treated as a black box, the performance can be improved further by omitting the construction of~$\shortcutGraphST$.
+Most public transit algorithms, including RAPTOR and CSA, maintain a tentative arrival time at each stop, which is improved as new journeys are found.
+Instead of adding an edge from~$\aSource$ to a stop~$\aStop$, the tentative arrival time of~$\aStop$ can be initialized with~$\departureTime+\transferTime(\aSource,\aVertex)$.
+To incorporate final transfers, whenever the tentative arrival time at a stop~$\aStop$ is set to some value~$\atime$, the algorithm can try to improve the tentative arrival time at~$\aTarget$ with~$\atime+\transferTime(\aStop,\aTarget)$.